 200 years ago emerged the Châtellerault factory.
 Until 1968, thousands of women and men produced weapons at the cutting edge of military innovation.
 From " The Manu " an imposing architecture and a collective memory remain.
 History has imposed its twin sister chimneys in red brick as the symbolic landmark of the city.
 45 meters high, the young ladies of Châtellerault are visible from everywhere!

-For around fifty years, the emblematic Manu has been gradually reconverted, like a bridge between past, present and future.
-Today it is a peaceful environment for all generations, at all times of the day and in all seasons.
+For around fifty years, the emblematic Manu is gradually being converted, like a bridge between past, present and future.
+Today, it is a peaceful environment for all generations, at all times of the day and in all seasons.

 The Top 10 of our favorite activities at La Manu